SumiSastri/typescript-with-react/README.md

  [https://www.typescriptlang.org/docs/handbook/utility-types.html]
  [https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html]

-Tutorials: Karthik Daniel Stern, Awais Jamil & Richard Bray (Udemy - free courses), Moshe You Tube
+Tutorials: Karthik Daniel Stern, Awais Jamil & Richard Bray (Udemy - free courses), Moshe, Vishwas(CodeEvoluiton) You Tube It is useful to go through the documentation first and then the tutorials - cheat sheet from documentation

-It is useful to go through the documentation first and then the tutorials - cheat sheet from documentation
+node-ts directory has the examples that are run with node-typescript and compiled into javascript.

 ### Section 1: Basic Types
 Documentation: [https://www.typescriptlang.org/docs/handbook/basic-types.html]